 Our Board of Directors and staff complement are both comprised of agents of change from across Canada.
 We believe that it is possible to prevent and end youth homelessness, and that our collective efforts will get us there.

 Melanie Redman is the co-founder, President & CEO of A Way Home Canada, a national coalition reimagining solutions to youth homelessness through transformations in policy, planning and practice.
 A Way Home Canada has inspired communities and countries around the world to adopt the A Way Home brand as a way to participate in a growing international movement for change.
-Melanie also leads the National Learning Community on Youth Homelessness in Canada, which is a pan-Canadian community of practice for youth homelessness service providers.
-Melanie is also the co-founder and Partnership and Implementation Director for the Making the Shift Youth Homelessness Social Innovation Lab, and international “Network of Centres of Excellence.”
+Melanie leads the National Learning Community on Youth Homelessness in Canada, which is a pan-Canadian community of practice for youth homelessness service providers.
+Melanie is also the co-founder and Partnership and Implementation Director for the Making the Shift Youth Homelessness Social Innovation Lab, which is a Government of Canada Research Tri-Council Networks of Centres of Excellence.
+Since 2021, Making the Shift has held the designation as a Geneva UN Charter Centre of Excellence.

 When I was 19, I exchanged with Carleton University for a year.
-After one month of being in Ottawa, I met the love of my life.
-We later travelled parts of Europe together, and then endured one year of long distance.
-At a young age of 21, I completed my degree, and followed my heart back to Canada.
+At a young age of 21, I completed my degree, and came back to Canada.
 Professionally, I worked in law firms as a legal assistant, then law clerk for six years.
 I became heavily involved in volunteering with children and schools.
 I then knew I needed a further challenge and something more meaningful.

 From 2012-2019, I held the perfect position in line with my passion, education and experience at the Children’s Aid Society as the Coordinator/Supervisor of Legal Services, whereby I was responsible for the operations management of the legal services department and I provided strategic advice to the Director on operational needs and future development; and to HR on recruitment matters.